 When you boil the kettle, make sure to only use as much water as you and your working from home colleagues need, however.
 It’s estimated that you can save around £36 a year simply by only boiling as much water as you need – and you’ll get a speedier brew too.

-Whatever your working from home preferences, creating and sticking to small habits can make a huge difference to both your home budget and your enjoyment of the next few months.
+Whatever you’re working from home preferences, creating and sticking to small habits to support energy conservation can make a huge difference to both your home budget and your enjoyment of the next few months.

 This is a collaborative post.